Wave-induced drift in third-order deep-water theory: Introduction

-Stokes' original results for a single wave train were generalised to a spectrum of waves by \cite{Kenyon1969}, and the resulting formulation has been extensively explored for different spectral shapes \citep{Webb2011}, for its sensitivity to the high-frequency spectral tail \citep{Lenain2020}, and new profiles have been developed for practical implementation \citep{Breivik2016}.
-Many more references can be found in the recent review by \cite{vandenBremer2018}.

 As the Stokes drift formulation comes about through a simplification of the linear water-wave theory, the differences between it and the linear theory are of interest.
 This also raises a natural question: what if we progress from linear theory to a second or third--order theory?
 We expect the higher-order theories to be more accurate, and to include important effects for steeper waves -- such as the appearance of additional harmonics -- which may have a bearing on comparisons with the Stokes drift.
 Indeed, these theories may suggest improvements to the Stokes drift derived from linear theory.
-However, with the exception of recent work of van den Bremer and Taylor \citeyearpar{vandenBremer2016} focusing on wave groups it is difficult to find such comparisons in the literature.
+However, with the exception of recent work focusing on wave groups initiated by van den Bremer and Taylor \citeyearpar{vandenBremer2016} it is difficult to find such comparisons in the literature.

 For a successful comparison we need some way to compute the fluid velocity field $\mathbf{u}$, which drives the particle kinematics through the particle trajectory mapping $\mathbf{x}'(t) = \mathbf{u}.$ We need a methodology that can deal with several Fourier modes, to simulate irregular seas, and which is accurate to a desired order of nonlinearity.
-Several options exist, including the use of traditional perturbation theory to obtain a solution to the water wave problem, which has been extended to third-order by \cite{Madsen2012}.
+For more than two Fourier modes the Lagrangian theory is currently limited to second order \citep{Pierson1961}, while important resonant effects in deep water occur only at third order.
+Consequently, and to increase the accessibility of the results, it seems expedient to work in Eulerian coordinates.
+Even here several options exist, including the use of traditional perturbation theory to obtain a solution to the water wave problem, which has been extended to third-order by \cite{Madsen2012}.
 An alternative -- which we employ -- is to use the equivalent Hamiltonian expansion, which is due to \cite{Zakharov1968} and for which the third-order solution has been explored by \cite{Zhang1999} and \cite{Gao2021}.
+The Hamiltonian expansion furnishes our velocity field and free surface, and these are the tools we use to examine the particle motions.